 Unsilent Mode

 Kelvin Wong is a Malaysian theatremaker, producer, and educator.
-He was a Resident Director at The Kuala Lumpur Performing Arts Centre and the Artistic Director of Theatresauce, a director-focused collective he founded in Kuala Lumpur.
+He was Resident Director at The Kuala Lumpur Performing Arts Centre and founded Theatresauce, a Kuala Lumpur-based director collective.
 He holds an MFA from The Theatre School at DePaul University, Chicago, and has taught at Sunway University, Malaysia.
-Kelvin is currently a third-year PhD candidate at the Universities of Exeter and Bristol.
-His practice-based research is funded by the UKRI Arts and Humanities Research Council (AHRC) South, West and Wales Doctoral Training Partnership (SWWDTP). k.wong2@exeter.ac.uk
+Kelvin is currently a third-year PhD candidate with the Universities of Exeter and Bristol, funded by the UKRI Arts and Humanities Research Council (AHRC) South, West and Wales Doctoral Training Partnership (SWWDTP). k.wong2@exeter.ac.uk